viking2917/cordova-plugin-jitsi/README.md

 # Summary
-The original repo is here: https://github.com/agorum/cordova-plugin-jitsi
+The original repo is here: https://github.com/YPT-ME/cordova-plugin-jitsi

 # Installation
 `cordova plugin add https://github.com/sumeetchhetri/cordova-plugin-jitsi`

 ## iOS Installation
-On iOS/Xcode you will need to manually specify the WebRTC and JitsiMeet frameworks manually to be embedded.
+(actually, not sure this is true any more) On iOS/Xcode you will need to manually specify the WebRTC and JitsiMeet frameworks manually to be embedded.

 Example of how to select them here: https://github.com/seamlink-dev/cordova-plugin-jitsi-meet/blob/master/xcode-ios-framework-embed-example.png